Valio

 Valio Ltd (Valio Oy) is a Finnish manufacturer of dairy products and one of the largest companies in Finland.
 Valio's products include cheese, powdered ingredients, butter, yogurt and milk.
 It is Finland's largest milk processor, producing 85% of the country's milk.

 Valio's net turnover in 2012 was 2 billion euros.
 Valio is the market leader in key dairy product categories in Finland and a pioneer as the developer of functional foods.
 Valio is owned by 18 dairy cooperatives which have about 7,900 milk farmers as members.
 Valio's product range currently consists of about 1,000 products.
 Valio is Finland’s biggest food exporter and sells products to nearly 60 countries.
 In 2015 Valio’s share of Finland’s dairy product exports was around 97%, and that of Finland’s food exports around 29%.

 Valio has 15 production facilities in Finland, two in Estonia and a plant for producing processed cheese and a logistics centre in Moscow, Russia.
-Valio subsidiaries operate in Russia, Sweden, the Baltic, United States and China.
+Valio subsidiaries operate in Russia, Sweden, the Baltic countries, United States and China.
 International operations account for one third of Valio net turnover.

 History

 Valio was founded in 1905 by 17 co-operative dairies.
 The original name of the company was Voivienti-osuusliike Valio r.l, or 'Butter Export Cooperative Valio'.
 The company was originally based in Hanko and the most important market was England.

 Valio's activities expanded from butter to other dairy products in 1909, and by the 1920s Valio's marketing in Finland was bigger than abroad.
+In 1933, Valio started production of Koskenlaskija Finnish brand of processed cheese in Helsinki.
+In the United States, Valio sold Pasteurized Process Gruyere Cheese in a wooden box, with graphics on 2 sides.

 Artturi Ilmari Virtanen, who received the Nobel Prize in Chemistry, was an employee of Valio.
 The prize was given "for his research and inventions in agricultural and nutrition chemistry, especially for his fodder preservation method".
 Virtanen's work preserved nutrients in hay, which lead cows to produce more nutritious milk.

 In 2001, Valio launched a lactose-free milk drink which is not sweet like HYLA milk but has the fresh taste of ordinary milk.
 Valio patented the chromatographic separation method to remove lactose.
 Valio also markets these products in Sweden, Estonia, and the United States, where the company says ultrafiltration is used.